Biology 2060 - Anatomy and Physiology II » Spring 2021 » Lecture Exam 1

 Vascular spasms last

-C. a few millisecondswhen tissue damage is moderate.
+C. almost a fullminute when tissue damage is extensive.

 D. several hours whentissue damage is moderate.